jailbirt/theeye-docs/README.md

 A monitor is used to check services' or resources' status.
 You can use this status information to take actions (e.g. run a task, send notification).
 You can always customize the time between checks.

-There're five kind of monitors you can set up from TheEye: Stats, Script, API/Web Check, Process and File.
+There are five kind of monitors you can set up from TheEye: Stats, Script, API/Web Check, Process and File.
 Check the [Monitors Documentation](monitors) for more details.

 + Monitors will notify for events as desired.
 Check the Users ACLs' section for [Notifications](users#acls-1)